Liam Smeeth MBChB FRCGP FFPH FRCP MSc PhD

 - F: 020 7580 6897

 I trained in medicine and continue to do clinical work as a general practitioner in north London.
 I joined LSHTM in 1999 and hold a Wellcome Trust senior research fellowship in clinical science.
 I am Deputy Director of the UCL Partners Farr Institute for e Health Research.
 As well as academic and clinical work I am involved in a range of activities for the National Institute of Health and Care Excellence (NICE), the Medicines and Healthcare Products Regulatory Agency (MHRA) and the UK National Health Service more widely.

 I am involved in wide range of teaching activities and was previously course director of the MSc epidemiology and then chair of the exam board.

 My major interests are in disease aetiology and drug treatments.
 Two key elements of this work are the use of clinical data derived from primary care for epidemiological research, and utilising genetic research to inform our knowledge of the underlying causes of disease.
-I also have an interest in non-communicable disease epidemiology in low-income countries, with a particular focus on cardiovascular disease.
-Examples of recently completed projects include studies establishing that acute infection could trigger both arterial and venous vascular events and work on environmental triggers of myocardial infarction.
+I also have an interest in non-communicable disease epidemiology in low-income countries, with a particular focus on cardiovascular disease and diabetes.
+Examples of completed projects include studies establishing that acute infection could trigger both arterial and venous vascular events and work on environmental triggers of myocardial infarction.
 I have an on-going interest in pharmacoepidemiology, particularly around cardiovascular drugs.
-For example, we recently demonstrated an increased risk of stroke associated with exposure to anti-psychotic drugs.
+For example, we demonstrated an increased risk of stroke associated with exposure to anti-psychotic drugs.
 Other interests include intervention trials, systematic reviews and health inequalities.

 - Clinical databases